-Any SAE occurring from start of STUDY MEDICATION until 30 days after termination of STUDY MEDICATION should be reported to the sponsor center, Department of Oncology, Aarhus University Hospital, within 24 hours from the time the investigator became aware of the event (expedited reporting).
+Any SAE occurring during treatment with STUDY MEDICATION should be reported to the sponsor center, Department of Oncology, Aarhus University Hospital, within 24 hours from the time the investigator became aware of the event (expedited reporting).
 A template for reporting serious adverse events (SAE) is provided all trial sites and upon an SAE, the filled SAE template is to be email to the sponsor site (SAE@auh.rm.dk).
-The SAE is implemented into the database and reported according to national regulations.
+The SAE is implemented into the database immediately and reported according to national regulations.
 Related SAEs MUST be recorded and reported, regardless of the time elapsed between the last study drug administration, even if the trial is completed.
 Non-related SAEs occurring during the trial until 28 days after the last dose of STUDY MEDICATION must be recorded and reported.
 Related SAEs are to be recorded and reported up to 24 months after completion of STUDY MEDICATION.
 Sponsor will report serious adverse and/or unexpected serious and suspected adverse reactions (SUSARs) as needed to investigators, the Medical Products Agency and the ethics committee in accordance with the relevant legal requirements and ICH's guidelines for Good Clinical Practice (GCP).
 Hereof, SUSARs, which are deadly or life threatening, are to be registered and reported to the Medical Product Agency as quickly as possible and at the latest 7 days after sponsor has been aware of such a presumed adverse event.
 All other SUSARs are to be reported to the Medical Product Agency later than 15 days after the sponsor has been notified.